jack-blackson/ioBroker.countdown/docs/en/countdown.md

 |reached|Boolean field defining if the end date was reached or not|
 |repeatEvery|Countdown is repeted by this period after reaching the enddate|

-## Features to add
-* Possibility to add a script as a parameter and start it when countdown ends
-* Possibility to use plus and minus in addminutes and the other add functions